efstratios97/ltep_athena_api/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://www.ltep-technologies.com/wp-content/uploads/2022/06/ATHINA_LOGO-3.png)

 This is the official LTEP Athena API to connect to your LTEP Athena platform and publish individual code & algorithms.
 Create Custom Data Manipulation Algorithms, Custom Analysis, Real-time Streams, and utilize any Technology from Apache Flink to your own Package/Library.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

 [![Python][Python]][Python-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

-How to install beta-Version: pip install -i https://test.pypi.org/simple/ LTEP-Athena-API
+How to install beta-Version: pip install LTEP-Athena-API

 ### Prerequisites

-Python >=3.6
+Python >=3.7

 ### Installation

-pip install -i https://test.pypi.org/simple/ LTEP-Athena-API
+pip install LTEP-Athena-API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->

 ## Usage

 The Beta Documentation is available on https://ltep-athena-api.readthedocs.io/en/latest/